coolguy0704/aws_connect/README.md

 Execute the script "python aws_connect_mfa.py", the script will parse the json values into a dictionary and store it.

-After the script is exeecuted the script will ask for the MFA value received in the mobile and also the session validity timeout value in seconds.
+After the script is exeecuted it will ask for the MFA value received in the mobile and also the session validity timeout value in seconds.

+After the session is established, we can connect to AWS remote instances or AWS S3 etc. from local